Yelp/nrtsearch/docs/docker_compose.rst

     }
   }

-If one then restarts the containers and index (do not need to register the fields), then the search in Step 5 above should work, even though no documents were indexed (skipping Step 4).
+If one then restarts the containers and restarts the index (do not need to register the fields), then the search in Step 5 above should work, even though no documents were indexed (skipping Step 4).
 This means that the index was correctly loaded from the S3 bucket on startup.

 .. code-block::